 Payment of Commercial Rates

 Commercial Rates are determined by multiplying the Rateable Valuation by a multiplier called the Annual Rate on Valuation (ARV).
-Following adoption of the 2020 budget the ARV for 2020 is 0.276.

 Commercial Rates can be paid by any of the following methods: